-Aside from the general skills autistic people tend to bring to the workplace high internal motivation and attention to detail, taking fewer sick days off, greater punctuality, viewing the world differently which adds diversity to decision-making and, if theyve chosen to identify and overcome their weaknesses following a diagnosis, self-awareness and resilience people with PDA differ from others with autism in several ways.
+Aside from the general skills autistic people tend to bring to the workplace – high internal motivation and attention to detail, taking fewer sick days off, greater punctuality, viewing the world differently which adds diversity to decision-making and, if they’ve chosen to identify and overcome their weaknesses following a diagnosis, self-awareness, and resilience – people with autistic PDA differ from others with autism in several ways.

 This means they can bring more skills to the workplace.